santagoy/san-tagoy-xyz/content/posts/fighter.md

 ## *Preface*

-The words after are not mine.
+The words after aren't mine.
 I am using this as a reference for my players in our upcoming open table campaign Strike the Southern Sky!

 I spoke to him and got his permission to post these writings for as long as I credit him with the following phrase: *words based on Chasing a Blaze in the Northern Sky.*